RedTurtle/collective.dancingcustomtemplates/README.txt

 Dependencies
 ============

-This product has been tested on Plone 3.3.5 (feedback on Plone 4 tests are welcome)
+This product has been tested on Plone 3.3.5 and Plone 4.2.

 Credits
 =======